 AAV Analytical QC Services

-|Abnormal toxicity||Animal experiments|
+|Abnormal toxicity||Animal test|

 PackGene provides the implementation of new assays that follows through several stages: development, optimization, qualification, and validation.